 Some of us are just meant to start our own business and we won't feel satisfied doing anything else; we feel called to create something of our own, because even if we're doing work where we feel we're being of service to others and the world (as I was for years in the non-profit sector), we still don't feel fulfilled if we're working under somebody else's creation.

 For myself, I became aware of my dissatisfaction (made very apparent by my hopping around from job-to-job), and my excitement around becoming an entrepreneur eventually outweighed my excuses.
-I started a couple of businesses that didn't succeed, until eventually my passion & excitement led me to one that did.
+I started a couple of businesses that didn't quite fit, until eventually my passion and excitement led me to one that did.

 This isn't groundbreaking news, and most of us are aware of this truth on some level or another.